anasabuhussein/bigrestaurants/README.md

 	- Orders For Malls

 ### Uses
->The poject can use by phone platforms or web platform for access to this services; and useing to increase user  of restaurants and malls and provide best service from them and make user are satisfied.
+>The poject can use by phone platforms or web platform for access to this services; and use to increase user  of restaurants and malls and provide best service from them and make user are satisfied.

 ### Endpoints
 	* Dishes :